kisielk/vscode-faust/README.md

 - **Faust: Compile to WebAssembly** - Generates .wasm module and metadata JSON

 **Note:** JavaScript compilation (AudioWorklet) requires a browser environment and is not currently supported in the VS Code/Node.js context.
 The extension focuses on WebAssembly compilation which works perfectly in VS Code.

+### Interactive WebAssembly Testing

+The extension provides an innovative feature to test your compiled DSP directly within VS Code:

+1. **Compile** your DSP file to WebAssembly using the compile command
+2. **Launch** the WebAssembly in a VS Code webview using the "Launch WebAssembly in Browser" command
+3. **Test** your DSP with:
+   - Real-time audio processing
+   - Interactive parameter controls (automatically generated from your DSP UI elements)
+   - Visual feedback with compilation information
+   - Start/stop audio controls

+The webview provides a complete audio testing environment with:
+- Audio context management
+- Real-time parameter control via sliders
+- Visual feedback for all DSP parameters
+- Compilation metadata display
+- Error handling and status reporting

+**Access the launch feature:**
+- Right-click in a `.dsp` file → "Launch WebAssembly in Browser"
+- Use keyboard shortcut `Ctrl+Shift+L` (Cmd+Shift+L on Mac)
+- Command Palette → "Faust: Launch WebAssembly in Browser"
+- Click the browser icon in the editor title bar

 Example output structure:
 ```